 - Alternatively, you can 'hail' a bus and, provided it is safe, the driver will stop to pick you up (please note, hail and ride does not operate in the Town or Bridge area).

-- School buses are provided free of charge and are operated on behalf of The Committee for the Environment & Infrastructure by CT Plus, Island Coachways, Intransit, Island Taxis and Executive Car Services.
+- School buses are provided free of charge and are operated on behalf of The Committee for the Environment & Infrastructure by CT Plus, Island Coachways, Intransit, Island Taxis, Executive Car Services and Lambourne Taxis.

-- In addition to the dedicated school bus services provided, any school pupil is able to catch a public service bus free of charge (providing they are in school uniform) between the hours of 07.30 - 09.00 and 15.00 - 16.00.
+- In addition to the school bus services provided, any school pupil is able to catch a public service bus free of charge providing they are in possession of a student "Puffin Pass", which can be applied for at the Information Kiosk at the town bus terminus.

 - Please note that the school bus operator should be contacted for information on buses that are subject to diversions as a result of road works.